 - What is a minimum viable product?

 - What should I consider when creating a minimum viable product?

 - Why is a minimum viable product so important?

 - Examples of businesses that have successfully used a minimum viable product.

-- How proof of concept and minimum viable product can be used together for maximum effect.
+- How the proof of concept and minimum viable product can be used together for maximum effect?
 As well as the circumstances where you only have to use one of them.